Insoft-UK/PrimePlus/README.md

 #pragma ( minify -1 )
 // Turns off the automatic descending ordering of identities/aliases, once off it can't be turned back on.
 #pragma ( unorderedness )
-// Turns on/off pre-calc for assignments, off by default.
-#pragma ( calc 1 )
 ```
 **Obj-C Style**
 ```